Here is a video covering this article:

 13 But rejoice inasmuch as you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed.

 Our task as Christians is to be in constant faith, ceaseless unity, and unbroken fellowship with the Trinity, as the apostle Paul (1 Thess.
 5:16-17, Galatians 5:25), King David (Ps.
 112:7), Isaiah (Isa.
 26:3), the author of Hebrews (Heb.
 12:2), John Wesley (2005), and many others clearly have pointed-out.
 When a human is in this constant communion with the Trinity, one has the capacity for being crucified with Christ.
-As Noble pointed out in the introduction, we are (paraphrasing) to focus on being crucified, carrying our cross, meditating on nails going through our hands, our life ending, in perfect surrender to Jesus.
-Holiness is imparted and implanted by the Holy Spirit into the human’s deepest inner being by the gift of Pentecost, but it has varying levels of intensity into which the Trinity reveals it in us, and the most intense level is via meditating on our Cross with Christ (being crucified with Him): the thirst, the laughter at us, the moment of death, and after, the sword going into our side.
+As Noble pointed out in the introduction, we are (paraphrasing) to focus on being crucified, carrying our cross, meditating on nails going through our hands, our life ending right now, in perfect surrender to Jesus Christ.
+Holiness is imparted and implanted by the Holy Spirit into the human’s deepest inner being by the gift of Pentecost, but it has varying levels of intensity into which the Trinity reveals it in us, and the most intense level is via meditating on our Cross with Christ (being crucified with Him): experiencing the thirst Jesus had on the Cross, the laughter and scorn people had for Him, His very moment of death, and after, the sword going into His side.

 If holiness is anything, it is absolute dependency on God.
 We have done well through the decades to explore the meaning of holiness under the following rubrics: holiness as instantaneous experience; holiness as progressive character development; holiness as purity; holiness as perfection; holiness as relational; holiness as love; holiness as empowerment.
 These are all appropriate ways to get at the content of what holiness looks like.
 But holiness might be further expressed if placed under the rubric of weakness.
 (Leclerc 2010, 250)